michaelhaar/Intro-to-Linear-Regression-and-Gradient-Descent/README.md

 I've generated a [preview file](PREVIEW.md), which allows us to view the jupyter notebook without any further installation steps.🙌

-(Hint: I've done this by running )
+(Hint: I've done this by running `jupyter nbconvert --to markdown Linear_regression.ipynb`)

 ## Usage